Skip to content

 UserNotAuthenticatedError401User is not authenticated

-Both errors are handled by Stratal’s global error handler and produce appropriate JSON error responses.
+Both errors are handled by Stratal’s global error handler and produce JSON error responses with localised messages.

 • Auth for configuring authentication.

-• Guards for the core guard system and custom guards.
+• Guards for the core guard system and writing custom guards.